• Skip to primary navigation

 • This tasty vegan salad has a delightful mixture of sweet, spicy, refreshing, and zingy flavors.

-• Tomatoes - They are the star ingredient of this recipe.
-Use the tastiest tomatoes you can find to get the best result.
-I prefer beefsteak or Roma tomatoes but any type would work fine as long as they are tasty and juicy.
+• Tomatoes - I prefer beefsteak or Roma tomatoes but any type would work fine as long as they are tasty and juicy.

 • Green peppers - Traditionally, thin, long, and crunchy Turkish sivri biber is used for this ezme recipe.
 They might be very hot or mild so it would be a good idea to taste them before using them and then decide how much to use.
 Alternatively, you can use any green pepper you can find.